AbdullahIqbal26904/payroll-backend/updates.md

 These enhancements complete the email delivery functionality requested in Phase 2, providing a reliable mechanism for distributing paystubs to employees automatically after payroll processing.

+## Recent Updates (August 10, 2025)

+### Management-Focused Deductions Report

+We've implemented a comprehensive management-focused deductions report as requested, with the following features:

+1. **Detailed Contribution Breakdown**:
+   - Shows employee and employer contributions for Social Security
+   - Shows employee and employer contributions for Medical Benefits
+   - Shows Education Levy contributions (employee-only)
+   - Displays gross pay and net pay for context

+2. **Flexible Filtering Options**:
+   - Filter by "all" employees for company-wide overview
+   - Filter by date "range" for period-specific analysis
+   - Filter by "department" for departmental analysis
+   - Option to include or exclude inactive employees

+3. **Multiple Output Formats**:
+   - JSON format for application integration
+   - CSV format for Excel analysis and reporting
+   - Totals calculation for all columns

+4. **Technical Implementation**:
+   - New API endpoint: `/api/payroll/deductions-report`
+   - Support for query parameters to control filtering
+   - Efficient database queries for performance
+   - Proper totaling and formatting of monetary values

+This report fulfills the requirement for enhanced management reporting and will provide valuable insights for financial analysis and decision-making.

 Please review this proposal and let me know if you need any clarification or have additional requirements to discuss.